vyfor/cord.nvim/.github/wiki/Configuration.md

 }
 ```

-If you prefer to start with a clean slate, you can copy the [Default Configuration](#default-configuration) below and modify it to your liking.
-Remember, you only need to specify the options you want to change; any unspecified options will use their default values.
+If you want a fresh start, you can copy the [default config](#default-configuration) and tweak it.
+I suggest only changing what you need, since the rest falls back to defaults.

-Here's the complete default configuration for Cord.
-You can use this as a starting point for your own setup.

 <details id="default-config">
-  <summary>Expand to view default configuration</summary>
+  <summary>Expand to view default config</summary>

 ```lua
 {